panastasiadist/Enqueueror/README.md

 ## Types of assets

 Enqueueror supports two types of assets: **scripts** and **stylesheets**:
-* Script assets are files located under the **scripts** directory and they are meant to deliver JavaScript code, either by containing raw JavaScript code, or by implementing PHP code which generates JavaScript code.
+* Script assets are files located under the **scripts** directory, meant to deliver JavaScript code, either by containing raw JavaScript code, or by implementing PHP code which generates JavaScript code.
-* Stylesheet assets are files located under the **stylesheets** directory and they are meant to deliver CSS code, either by containing raw CSS code, or by implementing PHP code which generates CSS code.
+* Stylesheet assets are files located under the **stylesheets** directory, meant to deliver CSS code, either by containing raw CSS code, or by implementing PHP code which generates CSS code.

 Enqueueror decides how each asset file should be processed by considering its file extension.
-As a result, each asset type is characterized by a set of file extensions as following:
+As a result, each asset type is characterized by a set of file extensions:

 **File extensions supported for script assets:**
 - **.js** -> should contain raw JavaScript code.